7 Sites for Free Camping, Great Ocean Road Victoria

 Free Camping Great Ocean Road Victoria

 Hopefully, this guide has proved you’re spoiled for choice when free camping along the Great Ocean Road and that going off grid for a night or two is an adventure the entire family will enjoy.
 If you know any other spots for free camping on the Great Ocean Road let us know below, we would love to check them out!
+Make sure to see our full guide of Things to do on the Great ocean Road for more information!

 Looking for things to see and do in and around Melbourne for families?
 Make sure you check out our full post: Melbourne with Kids where we offer a range of fun options.
 Check out our Instagram and follow on Facebook for more family travel inspiration!